andrew henderson menu

 The Dutch Tax Administration has a tax program known as the 30% Tax Facility under which certain expat employees may opt to be treated as partial non-residents for five years.

-Partial means that they’ll be entitled to personal deductions and tax credits and treated as residents for box 1 and as non-residents for boxes 2 and 3 purposes.
+Partial means they’ll be entitled to personal deductions and tax credits and treated as residents for Box 1 and as non-residents for Boxes 2 and 3 purposes.

 To qualify for the partial non-resident taxpayer status, you must: